DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/tuition-fee-and-maintenance-loans.md

 [Find out about funding for non-UK citizens](/non-uk-teachers/train-to-teach-in-england-as-an-international-student).

-## Check your eligibility for a scholarship or bursary
+## Check your eligibility for a bursary or scholarship

-You may also be eligible for a tax-free scholarship or bursary, depending on the subject you're training to teach.
+You may also be eligible for a tax-free bursary or scholarship, depending on the subject you're training to teach.

-You do not have to pay a scholarship or bursary back.
+You do not have to pay a bursary or scholarship back.
 You can receive this as well as any tuition fee and maintenance loans.

-Find out if you're eligible for a [scholarship or bursary](/funding-and-support/scholarships-and-bursaries).
+Find out if you're eligible for a [bursary or scholarship](/funding-and-support/scholarships-and-bursaries).